paulcysu/full-stack-mern/server/README.md

         res.send('Hi, there!')
     });

+    // use this instead if Heroku
+    const PORT = process.env.PORT || 5000

-    // tell app to listen to port 5000 app.listen(5000);
+    // tell app to listen to port Heroku or port 5000 app.listen(5000);

+3. Turn on server

+    node index.js

+4. View localhost:<PORT>

+## Heroku Setup

+1. Make to to have server listening to:

+    const PORT = process.env.PORT

+2. Specify which version of node and npm Heroku needs: (in package.json)

+    "engines": {
+        "node": "8.1.1",
+        "npm": "5.0.3"
+    },

+3. Tell Heroku the script to run to start server

+    "scripts": {
+        "start": "node index.js",
+    }

 ## Notes